2019-2020 Internal Funding Opportunities

 - March 27: Deadline for the spring semester Hrabowski Innovation Fund Grants program.
 Types of awards include Seed awards, Adaptation awards, Scholarship of Teaching and Learning awards, and Implementation and Research awards.

-- April TBD: Deadline for the spring semester CAHSS Grants for Pedagogy and Teaching.
+- April 6: Deadline for the spring semester CAHSS Grants for Pedagogy and Teaching.
 Grants are available to all faculty—tenured/tenure-track, lecturers, adjunct, and graduate teaching assistants (excepting visiting faculty)—who teach courses in CAHSS.

-- April TBD: Deadline for the spring semester CAHSS Dean’s Research Fund (CDRF) funding opportunity.
+- April 6: Deadline for the spring semester CAHSS Dean’s Research Fund (CDRF) funding opportunity.
 Awards of up to $5,000 support the research endeavors of CAHSS tenured and tenure-track faculty and lecturers.

 - May TBD: Deadline for Faculty Working Groups.
 The Center for Social Science Scholarship invites applications for Faculty Working Groups to promote intellectual exchange in the social sciences and across campus.
 These collaborative scholarly learning communities will meet regularly to work on research projects, read key literature, explore new methodological approaches, and/or engage in matters of public interest related to the social sciences.